cvelas31/frontend-serverless2/README2.md

 - **Create form**
   - formvuelate
 - **Authetication**

   - [Sample JWT witgh Vue3](https://www.bezkoder.com/vue-3-authentication-jwt/)
     - Use Another package just for API services

 - `npm config set ignore-scripts false`
 - `npm ext .js,.vue srcbin/eslint --fix . --e`

-## TODOs:
+# TODOs:
+**Request Error**

+- Do not show the API route when an error

 1. Create parser of jsons from pydantic to formulate.
    - How to define which component to use for a field
    - What are the available components?
 2. In the front end, assume you receive parsed forms and make them match with formvuelate.
 3. How is the front going to send things to the back.

 # Pillars on Frontend

 - Minimize work and redundancy between back and front (Good to be redundante on using same source.
 Ex: using json schemas to define forms and basic validations in front and back)
 - Define everything through schemas (Forms and form validations)
   - On the backend is through **pydantic**